Hepatitis A Testing

-Generally, patients do not need to prepare for hepatitis A testing.
-As with other blood tests, patients should talk to their doctor about any prescription or over-the-counter drugs they are taking, but it is rare to have to adjust medications before a hepatitis A test.
+Generally, you do not need to prepare for HAV testing.
+As with other blood tests, it is important to talk to your doctor about any prescription or over-the-counter drugs you are taking, but it is rare to have to adjust medications before an HAV test.

 During the test

-When testing for hepatitis A in infants and young children, a device with a very small needle called a lancet may be used to puncture the skin to collect blood.
+When testing for HAV in infants and young children, a device with a very small needle, called a lancet, may be used to puncture the skin to collect blood.
 Once the skin is punctured, a small amount of blood is collected in a tube or vial.

 After the test

 After a blood sample is collected, a bandage or piece of gauze may be applied to reduce additional bleeding.
 Risks of blood collection are minimal, although you may have light bruising and tenderness where the needle was inserted.
 There are no restrictions on normal activities after a blood sample is collected.